All Collections

 Updated over a week ago

-If you were brought to this article because your live reading is currently over 200 ppm contact emergency services immediately.
+⚠️ Warning.
+If your live reading is currently over 200 ppm, contact emergency services immediately.

 The SV25 Is not a life safety device, and does not satisfy the requirements to be used as an emergency carbon monoxide detector.

-Alerts sent from Verkada will not provide a sufficient timely warning given the threat to health and safety CO may pose and should not be solely relied on.
+Do not rely solely on Verkada alerts.
+These alerts do not provide a sufficient timely warning and the threat to health and safety carbon monoxide (CO) may be compromised.

-Take for example a diesel truck idling near an open window may look like this.
+Scenario: A diesel truck idling near an open window may look like this:

 • 2.917 ppm/hour